syncfusion-content/blazor-docs/blazor/treegrid/events.md

 }
 ```

-> We are not going to limit Tree Grid with these events, we will be adding new events in future based on the user requests.
-If the event, you are looking for is not in the list, then request [here](https://www.syncfusion.com/feedback/blazor-components).
+> You will not limit TreeGrid with these events; instead, you will add new events in the future based on the user requests.
+If the event you are looking for is not on the list, then request [here](https://www.syncfusion.com/feedback/blazor-components).